 Finally, there are rumors that the GT, currently the jewel in Ford's high-performance crown, could be taken out of production in 2007.
 As Autoweek points out, that gives Ford plenty of time to bring the GR-1 down the production pipeline, thus maintaining their presence in the world of high-performance cars.

-For more information on the Ford GR-1 and other concept cars, check out the links on the next page.
+For more information on the Ford GR-1 and other concept cars, check out the links below.